MPIDR/EGM/1_reproducible_results/readme.md

 Structure of the data
 ---------------------

 The microdata data from Rio Negro cannot be shared in full given privacy concerns.
 The raw data includes sensitive information such as date of birth, date of death, and kinship ties, which could be used to uniquely identify members of the population.
 Nevertheless, this section provides a brief overview of the seven datasets referenced in the code below.
-Note that the datasets presented in this section is for illustrative purposes and only include the columns referenced in the anlaysis.
+Note that the datasets included in the EGM package are for illustrative purposes and only include the columns referenced in the analysis.

 The first dataset, `paradata`, records information data about the EGM interviews themselves, such as household id, unique id of the respondent, number of relatives reported, etc.